Member of the Forestry Commission Expert Committee on Forest Science

 • Participating in the activities of the ECFS – including assessing the quality and relevance of current research.

-• Providing insights into the practical application of research
+• Providing insights into role of economics and economic principles in the development of the forestry research agenda

 • Suggesting ways in which the impact of research could be enhanced.